lino-framework/book/docs/admin/getlino.rst

 =======================

 The :mod:`getlino` package greatly helps with installing Lino to your computer.
 But it is still work in progress, so use it only for testing purposes.
 If you just want to quickly try a Lino, read :doc:`/dev/quick/install`.

+To install a production server, you need a Debian machine and a user account which has permission to run ``sudo``.

+You can also use getlino to simply configure a development environment.
+In that case you don't need root privileges.

 Installing getlino
 ==================

 You must install getlino into the system-wide Python::